 Men with prostate cancer aren’t the only ones who travel to see an oncologist.
 Patients with certain types of cancer may look abroad not only for lower prices, but also for the latest in anticancer treatments that may be difficult or impossible to arrange at home.
 Some types of bone marrow transplants and experimental stem cells transplants, for example, are easily obtained in countries such as India or Turkey, but of limited availability in other nations.
 Some experimental treatments (such as gene therapy) are available overseas, too, where it is sometimes possible to gain admission to a clinical trial that has not been approved in one’s home nation.
 In other cases, patients who face long waiting lists on their country’s national health insurance plan sometimes decide they prefer immediate treatment abroad over a lengthy and uncertain delay in treatment at home.

 The bottom line is that cancer treatment is invariably expensive, often placing patients in unbearable financial straits.
-For those where the additional hardships of travel are worth the financial trade-offs, savings can run into the tens, even hundreds of thousands, of dollars.
+For those where the additional hardships of travel are worth the financial trade-offs, savings can run into the tens, even hundreds of thousands, particularly for uninsured or under-insured patients.

 Where to Go for Treatment

 Cancer patients may travel to save money or to seek out specialty centers and proven expertise.
 One good example is Severance Hospital in Seoul, South Korea, where Dr. K. H. Rha, one of the world’s leading specialists in robot-assisted prostatectomies, practices.
-He trained at the Mayo Clinic and Johns Hopkins University in the United States and, since 2005, has performed more than 2,000 procedures using a state-of-the-art, computerized da Vinci Robotic Surgical System.
+He trained at the Mayo Clinic and Johns Hopkins University in the United States.
+Since 2005, has and Severance have performed more than 3,000 procedures using a state-of-the-art, computerized da Vinci Robotic Surgical System.

 Oncology patients may also want to investigate Turkey as a destination for treatment.
-Turkey currently has more JCI-accredited hospitals than any other country in the world.
-Most of Turkey’s major facilities offer excellent cancer treatment programs.
+Most of Turkey’s leading medical facilities and networks offer excellent cancer treatment programs.
 For example, Gayrettepe Oncology Center in Istanbul is the only oncology center in Turkey to model itself after the modern “comprehensive cancer center” found at only 23 sites in the US.
 The center can connect online with cancer centers in the US via satellite.
 Another major oncology program is based at Anadolu Medical Center near Istanbul, where 60 percent of the services provided are oncological.

 Many cancers are rated by their "stage," which simply means how advanced the cancer is and how quickly is it spreading.
 Be sure you understand the stage of your cancer.
 If it has been caught in an early stage, then your options for treatment are broader than if your cancer is more advanced.
 Some cancer treatments, including radiation and chemotherapy, can affect your ability to have children.
 Tell your doctor if you want to have a family.